 In 2014 Bauer relocated HINGE studios to Los Angeles, California where he continues to produce and mix major label and independent artist projects in nearly every genre of music.

 After finishing school in 1990, and a 1-year civilian service, he studied business and law.
-While still studying, Dirk, fostering and focusing his lifelong love of music, worked part-time in a professional music store and opened his first semi-professional recording studio where he recorded local metal and punk bands on 2" tape machines and analog consoles.
+While still studying, fostering and focusing his lifelong love of music, Dirk worked part-time in a professional music store and opened his first semi-professional recording studio where he recorded local metal and punk bands on 2" tape machines and analog consoles.

 His studio business started picking up bigger acts and clients when he was offered a co-publishing deal with Warner Chappell and the opportunity to establish his own rock music label in the late 1990s.
 Which meant he stopped studying law to focus on his music career full time.

 Brainworx Germany was founded in 2000 as a music production and multi-media company.
-Throughout the years Dirk worked as a music producer and engineer for his own label as well as more established labels like Roadrunner, Sony, EMI, Warner.
+Throughout the years Dirk worked as a music producer and mixing and mastering engineer for his own label as well as more established labels like Roadrunner, Sony, EMI, Warner.
 He worked with artists, bands and members of bands including Dream Theater, Toto, Michael Jackson, Joe Cocker, Pro Pain, Jennifer Batten, and many European rock acts.